 Arne M. Sorenson

-Arne M. Sorenson is President and Chief Executive Officer of Marriott International, Inc., the largest lodging company in the world.
-Following Marriott’s September 2016 acquisition of Starwood Hotels and Resorts, the company includes over 6,000 properties across 30 brands in more than 120 countries and territories.
-In fiscal year 2015, Marriott reported revenues of more than $14 billion.
+Arne M. Sorenson is President and Chief Executive Officer of Marriott International, Inc. Following Marriott’s September 2016 acquisition of Starwood Hotels and Resorts, the company now includes more than 6,500 properties across 30 leading hotel brands spanning 127 countries and territories.
+In fiscal year 2016, Marriott reported revenues of more than $17 billion.

-Marriott’s Global Sustainability Council was co-founded by Mr. Sorenson in 2007.
+Mr. Sorenson co-founded Marriott’s Global Sustainability Council in 2007.
 The following year, he launched Marriott’s rainforest preservation partnership with the Amazonas Sustainable Foundation in Brazil.

-Before he joined Marriott, Mr. Sorenson was a partner with the law firm Latham & Watkins in Washington, D.C., where he specialized in mergers and acquisitions litigation.
+Before Mr. Sorenson joined Marriott, he was a partner with the law firm Latham & Watkins in Washington, D.C., where he specialized in mergers and acquisitions litigation.

-He is a graduate of Luther College in Decorah, Iowa and the University of Minnesota Law School.
-He and his wife Ruth live in the Washington, D.C. area, where they raised their four children.
+Mr. Sorenson earned a Bachelor of Arts degree in 1980 from Luther College in Decorah, Iowa, and a Juris Doctor degree from the University of Minnesota Law School in 1983.
+He and his wife, Ruth, live in the Washington, D.C., area, where they raised their four children.